 This article will help you find the websites to sell stuff locally or local classifieds apps for your Android and iOS phone to install and find the appropriate buyer/seller to mature the deal.

 15 Best Classified Apps for Android and iOS

 GumTree, an easy to use top classified app which was used in countries like the UK and Australia before recently expanding into the American market.
 It allows you to buy and sell items to anyone, no matter where they are located in the world.
 It is available both as a website and as a mobile app, which can be used with Android and iOS operating systems.
 Categories available on the app include automotive, merchandise, jobs and careers, pets, property, and real estate, and community.

 2- USA Today

-USA Today’s classified-ads app, of course, associated with the newspaper.
+USA Today’s classified ads app, of course, associated with the newspaper.
 Millions of users use the app every month, which means that—if you post something for sale—you can easily reach a huge audience.
-There are categories for careers, vehicles, real estate, services offered, travel deals, and education services.
+There are categories for careers, vehicles, real estate, services offered, travel deals, and education services where you can post free classified ads in usa.
 There is even a section for auctions so that you can find prices you find reasonable for those goods you’d like to buy.

 eBay is a classic example of a classified app platform when it comes to buying used items online, whether as an auction or as the “buy it now” option.
 Sales are delivered via the postal service, but you can also pick up larger items that would be more expensive to ship.
 It’s also a better place to sell (and look for) niche items that might not sell as well on the classified-ads app, which have a more general audience.